theatro-noc/ansible-role-ansible/README.md

 # ansible-role-ansible

-Ansible playbook to automate upgrading Ansible and necessary libraries for SuperVIO.
+Ansible role to automate upgrading Ansible and necessary libraries.

 ## Requirements

-This role currently supports only Debian/Ubuntu distros.
+This role currently supports these distros: Debian/Ubuntu, RedHat/CentOS, and Photon.

 ## Role Variables